-Any time your doctor informs you that there’s a need for furthering tests, it can be frightening.
-But to make the most accurate diagnosis, every specialist knows that certainty comes from learning as much as possible.
+Any time your gynecologist informs you that there’s a need for furthering tests, it can be frightening.
+But to make the most accurate diagnosis, every specialist at the Medex Diagnostic and Treatment Center in Queens, New York knows that certainty comes from learning as much as possible.
 No treatment can begin without an accurate diagnosis.

 Why Would My Doctor Recommend a Colposcopy?